yosmelchiang/Projects-BED24/README.md

 ## About Me
 I am currently a student learning backend development.
-My goal is to build a strong foundation in backend technologies and create functional applications that can solve real-world problems.
+My goal is to build a strong foundation in backend technologies and learn how to create functional applications.

 ## Projects
 This repository will include the following projects:
-- **Edabit Projects**: A few projects and practices from Edabit.com
+- **Edabit Projects**: A few projects and practices from Edabit.com.
-- **Book Projects**: A few exercies and practices based on JavaScript programming books
+- **Book Projects**: A few exercies and practices based on JavaScript programming books.
-- **Class Projects**: Projects and practices done in class
+- **Class Projects**: Projects and practices done in class.

 *(Adding more projects as I go)*